fgmacedo/python-statemachine/docs/actions.md

 ```

-Note that with this syntax, the result `loop` that is present on the `ExampleStateMachine.loop`
+Note that with this syntax, the resulting `loop` that is present on the `ExampleStateMachine.loop`
 namespace is not a simple method, but an {ref}`event` trigger.
 So it only executes if the
-StateMachine is on the right state.
+StateMachine is in the right state.

 So, you can use the event-oriented approach: